Tuesday 15 October 2024

 How can there be instructors out there who are qualified to teach SCUBA, photography, videography, cave diving, tech diving, underwater sculpture, deep-sea mountaineering and now freediving as well?
 All right we made two of those up.
 But we think you get the point.

-Now if you any of you have heard of Malcolm Gladwell you will know of his 10000-hour theory.
+Now, if any of you have heard of Malcolm Gladwell, you will know of his 10000-hour theory.
 Simply put, you need to have carried out 10000 hours of deliberate practice to become an expert.
 Assuming you did nothing else but practice for eight hours a day, every day, it would still take you almost three and half years to become an expert at something.
 Something like… Say....
 Open water diving.
 And, assuming you want to be taught by an expert and not some nineteen year-old surfer dude on a gap year, that means the person who’s teaching you to dive from a boat should have many, many years of boat diving experience.
 If they also taught freediving, underwater photography, tech diving and cave diving as well then they would have spent around seventeen and half years practicing themselves and that’s before they have learnt to teach.
 All in all, if such an expert instructor existed, and they don’t, then they would have spent the best part of two decades of careful practice before they even met their first student.
 Possible from a time point of view maybe, but hardly from a financial one.
 After all, no one moves to Bali to become a diving instructor because they are a raging success in their own country.

 Gladwell’s theory does, we agree, tend to fall down a bit since there is such a thing as skill transference and aggregation of experiential learning and it recent times it has come in for some heavy criticism.
 But it does point at a clear problem in the world of recreational diver training which is that most of it is utter garbage.
 In fact it is the training organisations themselves that seem to be fueling the Walter Mitty mentality that permeates the sport.